Digital-Grinnell/dlad-blog/content/posts/136-Hugo-Attachments-and-Bundles/index.md

 find ./ -iname '*.md' -execdir mv -i '{}' index.md \;
 ```

+## PDF Creation

+Before wrapping this up, it's worth mentioning that the `.pdf` attachments you see in my [previous post](../135-migrating-catpaw-development-to-azure/#attachments) were created from _Markdown_ (`.md`) files using _VSCode_.
+Specifically, I installed and used the [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) extension for _VSCode_.
+It's really cool, so I suspect you'll be seeing more "attachments" in my posts now that I have it.

 ---

-I'm sure there will be more here soon, but for now... that's a wrap.
+There will probably be more before long, but for now... that's a wrap.